DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 ## Journal Entries
 The journal entries serve two main purposes:
 - Provide lore about the Archmage who created Avernoth
-- The final journal entry contains informat
+- The final journal entry contains information about how to break the seal on the exit door in the ending room

 ### Journal Entry 1